slm-bj/english-corner/vanished.md

 * We must distinguish facts from opinions in reports, then build our opinions based on facts.
-We should have more varieties of information sources to build the whole pictures.
+We should have more varieties of information sources to build the whole picture.

-* The facts in [the article](https://www.nytimes.com/2020/02/14/business/wuhan-coronavirus-journalists.html) are true.
+* The facts in [the article](https://www.nytimes.com/2020/02/14/business/wuhan-coronavirus-journalists.html) are partially true.
-We agree our disagree about its opinions.
+We agree our disagreements about its opinions.

 * People should have freedom of speech.